vuejs/v2.vuejs.org/src/v2/style-guide/index.md

 ---
-title: Style Guide
-type: guide
+type: style-guide
-order: 402
 ---

+# Style Guide

 This is the official style guide for Vue-specific code.
 If you use Vue in a project, it's a great reference to avoid errors, bikeshedding, and anti-patterns.
 However, we don't believe that any style guide is ideal for all teams or projects, so mindful deviations are encouraged based on past experience, the surrounding tech stack, and personal values.